 Paper, pen, Adobe Illustrator, Sketch, Figma, UsabilityHub

 User journey map, User stories, Voice Persona, Dialog flows, Fallbacks, Paper sketches, Sitemap, Lo-fi Wireframes, Interaction Flow Diagram, Style Guide, Hi-fi mockups, Prototype

 I came across this article a while ago and was immensely moved by it.
 It sheds light on the story of how a man helped a homeless person apply for jobs.
 Applying for jobs these days is a difficult task for people with limited access to resources.
 Most companies, organisations, and stores require online job applications.
 Ironically, how do we use technology to solve this problem?

-This issue can be resolved with the help of a voice assistant that can help the user create a job profile and find suitable jobs.
-Since voice alone would not help accomplish this, the experience can be augmented with an easy-to-use and intuitive kiosk interface.
+A voice assistant that helps the user create a job profile and find suitable jobs.
+The experience is augmented with an easy-to-use and intuitive kiosk interface.

 In order to understand the prevalence of digital divide, I read this article published by the Nielsen Norman Group which discusses a study done between 2011 - 2015 to test the computer skills of ~216,000 people across 33 countries.
 It was found that 26% of adults were unable to even use a computer.
 How much more of a struggle must it be for the less fortunate?

 Are there any existing solutions in the market?

 Some retail stores let people apply for jobs via their in-store kiosks.
 Managers can quickly screen a large number of applications.
 Even though this process is a seemingly quick one, going to every single store to apply for jobs would be exhausting.
 Ideally, we want a single place for their job seeking needs!